Shah-ikbal/pyyhon-fastapi/README.md

         Locust Load Testing URL - http://localhost:8089/

     Note:
-        Will need to set up Postgress to test the application
+        Will need to set up PostgreSQL to test the application

 # Design Decisions and Assumption